Get tested in San Francisco

 About testing partners

-Color is a health tech company providing a high volume COVID-19 test lab for Embarcadero, SOMA, and mobile sites in SF.
+Color is a health tech company providing a high volume COVID-19 test lab for multiple sites and mobile testing in SF.

-One Medical is a national primary care practice, managing clinical operations at SOMA.
-They operate over 20 test sites.
+One Medical is a national primary care practice.
+They operate numerous test sites throughout the US.

 Optum provides COVID-19 testing at over 80 sites across CA, including City College.

-Carbon Health is a tech-enabled healthcare provider with clinics across CA, virtual care in 16 states, and COVID-19 testing nationwide.
+Carbon Health is a tech-enabled healthcare provider with clinics across CA, virtual care in multiple states, and COVID-19 testing nationwide.

 The COVID-19 test detects if you have the virus at the time you take the test.
 It does not test for immunity or if you had the virus in the past.

 If your test is negative, you must still be careful.
 You can still get infected.
+Or you could still have COVID-19, but the test does not show you are infected yet.
 If you have COVID-19 symptoms later, you can get tested again.